DIYA-DA/PCA_with_Fashion_MNIST/README.md

-# PCA_with_Fashion_MNIST

-🎯 Goal of This Code
-You're working with images of clothes and accessories, trying to:

-Understand the data with visualizations.

-Reduce its dimensionality using PCA (less data, same meaning).

-Visualize in 2D and 3D using principal components.

-Compress and then reconstruct images to see how much information is preserved.

-🧱 STEP-BY-STEP EXPLANATION
-📦 1.
-Import Libraries & Setup
-%matplotlib notebook
-%matplotlib inline
-These are magic commands for showing plots directly in the notebook.

-You only need one of these.
-Use %matplotlib inline for static plots or %matplotlib notebook for interactive ones.

-import matplotlib.pyplot as plt import numpy as np import pandas as pd
-These are standard Python libraries for plotting (matplotlib), numerical work (numpy), and working with tables (pandas).

-📂 2.
-Load & Filter Dataset
-data = pd.read_csv(r"C:\Users\diyap\Downloads\fashion-mnist.csv\fashion-mnist_train.csv")
-Load the Fashion MNIST training dataset — a CSV file where each row is an image (flattened 28x28 = 784 values) and a label (e.g., 0 for T-shirt, 1 for Trouser).

-selected_labels = [0, 1, 5, 8, 9]
-data = data.loc[data['label'].isin(selected_labels)].reset_index(drop=True)
-Only keep images with labels 0, 1, 5, 8, 9 for simplicity (T-shirt, Trouser, Sandal, Bag, Ankle Boot).

-labels = data.pop('label')
-data = data.values
-images = np.reshape(data, (-1, 28, 28))
-Separate the labels.

-Convert image data to NumPy arrays and reshape from flat 784 to 28x28 image.

-🖼️ 3.
-Show an Example Image
-plt.imshow(images[index].squeeze(), cmap = 'gray')
-plt.title(classes[labels[index]])
-Show the first image in grayscale.

-Label the image using the classes dictionary.

-⚖️ 4.
-Standardize the Data
-X_scaled = (data - mean_) / std_
-Standardize each feature (pixel) so all are on the same scale (mean = 0, std = 1).

-Why?
-Because PCA is sensitive to scale.
-Bigger numbers get more weight if not normalized.

-🧮 5.
-Compute Covariance Matrix
-cov_matrix = np.cov(features)
-Measures how much each pair of pixels changes together.

-Diagonal = variance of each pixel.

-Off-diagonal = how two pixels change together.

-📈 6.
-Eigen Decomposition
-eig_values, eig_vectors = np.linalg.eig(cov_matrix)
-Breaks the covariance matrix into:

-Eigenvectors: directions of the most variation (principal components).

-Eigenvalues: how much variance each direction explains.

-plt.stem(eig_values[:200])
-Plot the first 200 eigenvalues (called a scree plot) to see how much variance each principal component explains.

-🔍 7.
-Check Variance Explained
-for i in range(200):
-    exp_var = np.sum(eig_values[:i+1])*100 / np.sum(eig_values)
-Helps decide how many components to keep.

-Example: if 50 components explain 90% of variance, maybe keep just 50 instead of 784.

-📉 8.
-Project Data onto Top Components (PCA) projected_1 = X_scaled.dot(eig_vectors.T[0])  # PC1
-projected_2 = X_scaled.dot(eig_vectors.T[1])  # PC2
-Project images into a new space defined by top eigenvectors (principal components).

-📊 9.
-2D PCA Visualization
-plt.scatter(x, y, label=label_name)
-Plot images as points in 2D using PC1 and PC2.

-Helps visualize how well classes separate after PCA.

-🌌 10.
-3D PCA Visualization
-res3d['PC1'], 'PC2', 'PC3', 'Y'
-Like the 2D case, but now using PC1, PC2, and PC3.

-Creates a 3D scatter plot of the images in reduced space.

-🗜️ 11.
-Compression (Dimensionality Reduction)
-reduced_eigen_space = eig_vectors[:, :350]
-X_compressed = np.dot(X_scaled, reduced_eigen_space)
-Keep only the top 350 components (instead of all 784).

-This compresses each image to a lower-dimensional representation.

-🔁 12.
-Reconstruction from Compressed Data
-X_reconstructed = np.dot(X_compressed, reduced_eigen_space.T)
-Recreate the full-sized data from the 350 components.

-It won’t be exact, but should be visually close to the original.

-🖼️ 13.
-Show Original vs. Reconstructed Image plt.imshow(images[rec_index].squeeze(), cmap = 'gray')  # Original
-plt.imshow(reconstructed_images[rec_index].squeeze(), cmap = 'gray')  # Reconstructed
-Compares the original and compressed+reconstructed image side-by-side.

-✅ Summary (In Simple Words)
-Step	What It Means
-Load + Show Data	Load fashion images, show examples Scale Data	Make all pixel values equally important Covariance + Eigenvectors	Find directions (PCs) where data varies most Project + Visualize	See data in 2D/3D using top principal components Compress	Keep only top 350 directions (from 784) Reconstruct	Try to rebuild original image from reduced version Compare	See how close reconstructed image looks to the original
+# 📌 PCA with Fashion MNIST

+## 🎯 Goal of This Project

+In this project, we work with the Fashion MNIST dataset which contains images of clothes and accessories.
+The main goal of this project is to understand how PCA (Principal Component Analysis) works on image data.

+This project includes:

+- Understanding the dataset using visualization
+- Applying PCA for dimensionality reduction
+- Visualizing data in 2D and 3D
+- Compressing images using PCA
+- Reconstructing images after compression
+- Checking how much information is preserved

+This project helps in learning PCA step-by-step in a practical way.

+---

+## 🧱 Step-by-Step Explanation

+### 📦 Import Libraries and Setup

+We start by importing required libraries like NumPy, Pandas, and Matplotlib.
+These libraries are used for numerical computation, dataset handling, and visualization.

+Matplotlib settings are used so that plots can be shown inside the notebook.

+---

+### 📂 Load and Filter Dataset

+We load the Fashion MNIST dataset from a CSV file.
+Each row represents one image of size 28×28 pixels stored as 784 values.

+Each image also has a label representing the type of clothing.

+For simplicity, we keep only selected classes:

+- T-shirt
+- Trouser
+- Sandal
+- Bag
+- Ankle Boot

+After loading, labels are separated from image data and images are reshaped to 28×28.

+---

+### 🖼️ Show Example Image

+A sample image from the dataset is displayed in grayscale.
+The label of the image is also shown.

+This step confirms that the dataset is loaded correctly.

+---

+### ⚖️ Standardize the Data

+Before applying PCA, the data is standardized.

+Standardization means:

+- Mean = 0
+- Standard deviation = 1

+This step is necessary because PCA is sensitive to scale.
+Without normalization, pixels with larger values would affect the result more.

+---

+### 🧮 Compute Covariance Matrix

+The covariance matrix shows how pixels change together.

+- Diagonal values represent variance
+- Other values represent relationships between pixels

+This matrix is required to find principal components.

+---

+### 📈 Eigen Decomposition

+Eigenvalues and eigenvectors are computed from the covariance matrix.

+- Eigenvectors represent directions of maximum variation
+- Eigenvalues represent how much variation exists in those directions

+Eigenvalues are plotted to see how much variance each component explains.

+This helps decide how many components should be kept.

+---

+### 🔍 Variance Explained

+We calculate how much total variance is explained by the top components.

+Example:

+If 50 components explain 90% variance,
+we can keep only 50 instead of all 784.

+This is the main idea of PCA.

+---

+### 📉 Project Data onto Principal Components

+The original data is projected onto the new PCA space.

+Now each image is represented using fewer values.

+This makes the data smaller but keeps most important information.

+---

+### 📊 2D PCA Visualization

+Data is plotted using the first two principal components.

+Each point represents one image.

+This helps visualize how different classes are separated.

+---

+### 🌌 3D PCA Visualization

+Data is also visualized using three principal components.

+3D visualization shows the structure of the dataset more clearly.

+Different classes can be seen as clusters.

+---

+### 🗜️ Compression using PCA

+Instead of using all 784 pixels, only the top components are kept.

+For example:

+350 components instead of 784.

+This reduces the size of data while preserving most information.

+This process is called dimensionality reduction.

+---

+### 🔁 Reconstruction from Compressed Data

+After compression, the images are reconstructed.

+Reconstructed images are not exactly the same, but they should look very similar to the original.

+This shows how much information PCA preserved.

+---

+### 🖼️ Compare Original and Reconstructed Images

+Original and reconstructed images are shown side by side.

+If they look similar → PCA worked well
+If they look very different → too much information was lost

+---

+## 🚀 Conclusion

+This project demonstrates how PCA can:

+- Reduce dimensionality
+- Preserve important information
+- Help in visualization
+- Compress image data
+- Improve preprocessing for Machine Learning

+PCA is widely used in:

+- Machine Learning
+- Computer Vision
+- Data Science
+- Deep Learning

+Understanding PCA is very important for working with high-dimensional data.

+---

+## 👩‍💻 Author

+Diya Patel

+BCA Student | Machine Learning Enthusiast

+⭐ If you like this project, consider giving it a star.